Encapsule/AGPL3-sources-arc-core-tools/README.md

 ## USE

-By publishing specific signed builds of `@encapsule/arccore` and `@encapsule/arctools` to public domain escrow under the terms of the [**MIT License**](https://opensource.org/licenses/MIT) the copyright holder, Christopher D. Russell, releases all users (human, programmatic, or otherwise) from the terms of the attached AGPLv3 license.
+By publishing specific signed builds of `@encapsule/arccore` and `@encapsule/arctools` to public domain escrow under the terms of the [**MIT License**](https://opensource.org/licenses/MIT) the sole author and copyright holder, Christopher D. Russell, releases all users (human, programmatic, or otherwise) from the terms of the attached AGPLv3 license.

 In other words, if you take a dependency on the public domain MIT-licensed `@encapsule/arccore` and `@encapsule/arctools` distribution packages then your use is constrained only by the terms of the [**MIT License**](https://opensource.org/licenses/MIT) and attached copyright notice.
 And, is explicitly not constrained by the terms of the [AGPLv3 LICENSE](./LICENSE) included with this source code.

-> In most use cases, individuals, organizations, and companies who wish to use `@encapsule/arccore` (and occasionally `@encapsule/arctools`) will clone this repository to try the build, check the tests, etc. (e.g. as part of their internal library selection process).
-And, then subsequently take a dependency on the public domain MIT-licensed packages as below.
+In most use cases, individuals, organizations, and companies who wish to use `@encapsule/arccore` (and occasionally `@encapsule/arctools`) will clone this repository to try the build, check the tests, etc. (e.g. as part of their internal library selection process).

-Humans involved in the software package dependency selection process are encouraged to use the public domain `@encapsule/arccore` and `@encapsule/arctools` distributions from a known and trusted source to ensure you only ever use reviewed, tested, self-consistent builds of these packages aligned w/docs published at [encapsule.io](https://encapsule.io).

 - [**npmjs.com/org/encapsule**](https://www.npmjs.com/org/encapsule)
     - [npmjs.com/package/@encapsule/arccore](https://www.npmjs.com/package/@encapsule/arccore)